Hearst Communications: Newspaper shifts

 Hearst moved into hardcover publishing by acquiring Arbor House in 1978 and William Morrow and Company in 1981.
 In 1982, the company sold the Boston Herald American — the result of the 1972 merger of Hearst's Record-American & Advertiser with the Herald-Traveler — to Rupert Murdoch's News Corporation, which renamed the paper as The Boston Herald, competing to this day with The Boston Globe.

 In 1986, Hearst bought the Houston Chronicle and that same year closed the 213-year-old Baltimore News-American after a failed attempt to reach a JOA with A.S.
 Abell Company, the family who published The Baltimore Sun since its founding in 1837.
 Abell sold the paper several days later to the Times-Mirror syndicate of the Chandlers' Los Angeles Times, also competitor to the Los Angeles Herald-Examiner, which folded in 1989.
 In 1990, both King Features Entertainment and King Phoenix Entertainment were rebranded under the collective Hearst Entertainment umbrella.
 King Features Entertainment was renamed to Hearst Entertainment Distribution, while King Phoenix Entertainment was renamed to Hearst Entertainment Productions.

-In 1993, Hearst closed the San Antonio Light after it purchased the rival San Antonio Express-News from Murdoch.

 On November 8, 1990, Hearst Corporation acquired 20% stake of ESPN, Inc. from RJR Nabisco (now a subsidiary of Mondelez International) for a price estimated between $165 million and $175 million.
-The other 80% has been owned by The Walt Disney Company since 1996.
+The other 80% has been owned by The Walt Disney Company since 1996, ironically since some Hearst-Argyle Television Stations are ABC (also owned by The Walt Disney Company since 1996) affiliates that also show ESPN games, it has been an all-around good equal partnership business for both companies.
 Over the last 25 years, the ESPN investment is said to have accounted for at least 50% of total Hearst Corp profits and is worth at least $13 billion.
+In 1993, Hearst closed the San Antonio Light after it purchased the rival San Antonio Express-News from Murdoch.
 In April 1995, Netscape Communications Corporation announced Hearst was part of a group of private investors who purchased stake in the company.

-On July 31, 1996, Hearst and the Cisneros Group of Companies of Venezuela announced its plans to launch Locomotion, a Latin American animation cable television channel.
+On July 30, 1996, Hearst and the Cisneros Group of Companies of Venezuela announced its plans to launch Locomotion, a Latin American animation cable television channel, it eventually launched on November 1.

-On March 27, 1997, Hearst Broadcasting announced that it would merge with Argyle Television Holdings II for $525 million, the merger was completed in August to form Hearst-Argyle Television (later renamed as Hearst Television in 2009).

-In 1999, Hearst sold its Avon and Morrow book publishing activities to HarperCollins.
+On March 26, 1997, Hearst Broadcasting announced that it would merge with Argyle Television Holdings II for $525 million, the merger was completed in August to form Hearst-Argyle Television (later renamed as Hearst Television in 2009).
+In 1999, Hearst sold its Avon and Morrow book publishing activities to HarperCollins, while Hearst-Argyle Television bought the broadcasting division of Pulitzer, Inc. for $700 million.